scipy-conference/scipy_proceedings/papers/shoaib_kamil/shoaib_kamil.rst

 to determine specializability (and giving the user meaningful feedback if not), and expressing their translations as phased transforms.

-Currently, specializers do have several limitations.
-The most important current limitation is that specialized code cannot call into the Python interpreter due to the interpreter not being thread safe.
+Currently, specializers have several limitations.
+The most important current limitation is that specialized code cannot call back into the Python interpreter, largely because the interpreter is not thread safe.
 We are implementing functionality to allow serialized calls back into the interpreter from specialized code.